Quick Answer

 You've picked the display.
 Maybe it's a Samsung OM series for a sun-drenched storefront, or a QMC panel for a lobby-facing window.
 Now comes the part most businesses get wrong: the mount.

 This guide is different.
-We've installed thousands of commercial displays across retail stores, restaurants, corporate lobbies, and medical offices.
-Below, we break down the four real-world mounting options for window-facing digital signage — with honest pros and cons, the specific hardware considerations most people miss, and which Samsung commercial displays work best with each setup.
+After installing thousands of commercial displays across retail stores, restaurants, corporate lobbies, and medical offices, we've broken down the four real-world mounting options for window-facing digital signage below — with honest pros and cons, the specific hardware considerations most people miss, and which Samsung commercial displays work best with each setup.

 Before You Pick a Mount: Three Things to Figure Out First